alexanderpharwood/pruve/README.md

 **value** _{mixed}_
 The value to be validated

-**errors** _{array}_
+**errors** _{array|object}_
 A list of errors for validation failures

-**Note:** All the anonymous validator methods will populate the errors property errors with an array of strings, whereas the passes() method (named validations) will populate the errors property with properties keyed by the validated property which failed.
+**Note:** All the anonymous validator methods will populate the errors property  with an array of strings, whereas the passes() method (named validation) will populate the errors property with properties keyed by the validated property which failed.
 Here's an example:

 Anonymous validators:
 ```